-In addition to actually observing the grace period, a clamping operator is also required to evidence this observation therefore clear, colour, date and time-stamped photographs must be taken immediately before and after the clamp has been applied.
+In addition to actually observing the grace period, a clamping operator should obtain evidence of this observation therefore clear, colour, date and time-stamped photographs should be taken immediately before and after the clamp has been applied.
 The NTA recommends that consecutive photographs are taken of the wheel that is clamped immediately before and directly after the clamp has been applied, so that the exact duration of the grace period observed can be calculated (by reference to the photographic evidence supplied to demonstrate the detection time).